 Last but not least, the financial world.
 This technology will have the most impact on this type of industry.
 This is a very traditional industry and the sentiment by consumers is more or less like “we have to deal with them and we just need them”.
 Bitcoin, the first blockchain created, is disrupting this kind of industry.
 All services currently offered by banks like bank accounts, loans and mortgages can be replaced by a blockchain.
 If all the people in the world would start using a blockchain today instead of banks, the entire financial industry would go bankrupt.

 Transaction volume on the blockchain

 Luckily for the banks today, the bitcoin blockchain isn’t ready for this kind of volume.
 That doesn’t mean it won’t come.
 Currently, software developers all over the world are collaborating and trying to makes this work.
 The latest innovation is called The Lightning Network which will create a new virtual layer above the current blockchain.
 How this exactly works is a totally different story that I won’t cover in this blog.
 So how will this technology have an impact on the bankers today?
 In the near future bankers will become mere advisers, not gatekeepers of money.
 Stockbrokers will no longer be able to earn commissions and the buy/sell spread will disappear.

 Technical explanation of blockchain

-I think decentralization of data will be the next step in the evolution of the online web.
-Currently people aren’t happy with the way Facebook or Google handles our private data.
-With blockchain technology implemented the right way(!) users all over the world, will be back in control over their own data.
+I think the decentralization of data will be the next step in the evolution of the online web.
+Currently, people aren’t happy with the way Facebook or Google handles our private data.
+Blockchain technology implemented the right way(!) users all over the world, will be back in control over their own data.

-Finally, I’am wondering if you can you give other examples of industries the blockchain technology could disrupt?
+Finally, I’m wondering if you can give other examples of industries the blockchain technology could disrupt?
 Feel free to post below!